 Do you know of a great fundraising opportunity?
 Do you have a desire to raise money to help allow Adopt-A-Pet to continue operating and saving lives of countless dogs and cats?
 If so, please email us at firstname.lastname@example.org or call our center at 810) 629-0723.

-****Save your VG receipts!
+****Add us as your VG community recipient!
 You can help the animals while doing your everyday shopping.
-Just send your receipts to Adopt-A-Pet and VG's will contribute a percentage of your total bill to Adopt-A-Pet.
-It's that easy!
-Also, save money on postage and only send the bottom portion of the reciept that contains the Community Share Points.****
+Just go to the customer service counter as ask to have Adopt-A-Pet be your charity of choice and VG's will contribute a percentage of your total bill to Adopt-A-Pet.
+It's that easy.****

 WE ARE IN DESPERATE NEED OF VOLUNTEERS AND FOSTERS!
 Becoming a Foster is easy and so rewarding!
 We will provide you with what you need and you provide the love and attention the animal needs.
 Please contact the Foster Coordinator, Jody at email@example.com or call 810.629.0723 for information.